 Have a Drink to History at Able Ebenezer Brewing Company

 What do you get when four friends and aspiring entrepreneurs with a love for craft beer act on their dreams of starting their own business?
-Answer: The Able Ebenezer Brewing Company, slated to officially open its doors this spring.
-The brewery-in-planning is a microbrewery that will make its home at Columbia Circle in Merrimack, creating its own versions of craft beers that are inspired by actual historical events, both from outside our windows and of those beyond.
+Answer: The Able Ebenezer Brewing Company, a microbrewery that makes its home at Columbia Circle in Merrimack, creating its own versions of craft beers that are inspired by actual historical events, both from outside our windows and of those beyond.

 "Craft beer is basically any kind of beer that has some sort of creative edge to it," says account director and co-founder Carl Soderberg.
 "It's using the basic ingredients that are in a mass-produced brand of beer and experimenting with different flavors."